What were these scientists trying to do before 2001, and what are they trying to do now?

 When you put an animal or plant cell into a liquid containing water one of three things will happen.

-1. If the medium surrounding the cell has a higher water concentration than the cell (a very dilute solution) the cell will gain water by osmosis.
+- If the medium surrounding the cell has a higher water concentration than the cell (a very dilute solution) the cell will gain water by osmosis.

 Water molecules are free to pass across the cell membrane in both directions, but more water will come into the cell than will leave.
 The net (overall) result is that water enters the cell.
-The cell is likely to swell up.
+The cell is likely to swell up. - If the medium is exactly the same water concentration as the cell there will be no net movement of water across the cell membrane.

 Water crosses the cell membrane in both directions, but the amount going in is the same as the amount going out, so there is no overall movement of water.
-The cell will stay the same size.
+The cell will stay the same size. - If the medium has a lower concentration of water than the cell (a very concentrated solution) the cell will lose water by osmosis.

 Again, water crosses the cell membrane in both directions, but this time more water leaves the cell than enters it.
 Therefore the cell will shrink.